weihanlau/Trayopia/README.md

 ### Roboflow model

-Trayopia uses a pretrained Roboflow model to detect unit trays and unit-tray labels.
+Trayopia uses a pretrained Roboflow model to detect unit trays and unit tray labels.
 The most up-to-date Trayopia model can be found here: https://universe.roboflow.com/aiworkstation-nature-ca

 The default model used by Trayopia is: